Tenancy Agreement Checklist: Is Yours Up to Date? (England)

 • Holding deposit

-• Payments to change the tenancy when requested by the tenant.
+• Payments to change the tenancy when requested by the tenant

-• Payments associated with early termination of the tenancy, when requested by the tenant.
+• Payments for early termination when requested by the tenant

-• Payments in respect of utilities, communication services, TV licence and council tax.
+• Utilities, communication services, TV licence, and council tax

 In my defence, I genuinely believe my tenancy agreements are decent!